ppy/osu-wiki/wiki/Tournaments/MCNC/7K2023/en.md

    - Custom skin elements must not be used to alter core gameplay mechanics.
 8. Players may ask for a rematch if a team member encounters technical difficulties while playing.
    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
-   - If a rematch happens, the player’s mod during that particular beatmap must remain the same.
+   - If a rematch happens, the player's mod during that particular beatmap must remain the same.
    - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 9. Beatmaps must not be reused in the same match, except for rematches.
 10. If a player is not present at match time, it can be postponed for up to 10 minutes.
 If they are still absent after this period, a win by default will be declared for the player present.
 11. All players and staff must be treated with respect.
-Instructions of the referees and the Tournament Management are to be followed.
+Instructions of the referees and the tournament management are to be followed.
 Decisions labelled as final are not to be objected.
 12. Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match and other deliberate inappropriate misbehaviour are strictly prohibited.
 13. Breaking chat rules results in a silence.
 Silenced players cannot participate in multiplayer matches.
-14. Unexpected incidents will be handled by the Tournament Management.
+14. Unexpected incidents will be handled by the tournament management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
 15. Penalties for violating the tournament rules include, but are not limited to:
     - Direct judgement of the score of one beatmap.
     - Declaring the match as forfeited, or as a win by default for the other player.
     - Disqualification from the entire tournament.
     - Disqualification from the current and future official tournaments, until appealed.
-16. The Tournament Management reserves the right to modify these rules at any moment.
+16. The tournament management reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.
-17. The Tournament Management reserves the right to refuse tournament entry for any and all suspicious accounts or players.
+17. The tournament management reserves the right to refuse entry for any and all suspicious accounts or players.
 18. Players must abide to the osu! terms of service.

 ### Tournament registration

 1. There is no rank range for this tournament: players from all skill levels are free to participate.
-2. This tournament is for Chinese players only, including players from Mainland Chinese territories, Taiwan territories, Hong Kong territories, and Macau territories.
+2. This tournament is for Chinese players only, including players from territories of mainland China, Taiwan, Hong Kong, and Macau.
 Please note that this tournament has nothing to do with politics and views about the territories of China.
 Only players with the flags of the aforementioned territories are eligible for playing.
-3. To be eligible for playing, one must:
+3. To be eligible to play, one must:
-   - Have not been banned/majorly restricted in the MCNC.
+   - Not have been banned/majorly restricted from the MCNC.
    - Pass a background check by osu! staff and the tournament staff.
    - Include the answer "首充双倍四舍五入等于不要钱" in the question "Do you have anything else to say?".
-   - To ensure that the game is played normally, every registered user will be manually checked by the Tournament Management and will give the list to the official osu! staff to check.
+   - To ensure that the game is played normally, every registered user will be manually checked by the tournament management and will give the list to the osu! staff to check.
 4. All successfully formed players will be published after the registration phase.
-5. Organisers, mappoolers and referees must not participate as a player in the tournament.
+5. Organisers, mappoolers and referees must not participate as players in the tournament.

 ### Qualifier instructions